jdm/tiger/docs/exporting.md

 nav_order: 2
 ---

-# Exporting spritesheets
+# Exporting Spritesheets

-The spritesheet files with the `.tiger` extension being created and edited by Tiger are simple `json` files.
+Spritesheet files with the `.tiger` extension being created and edited by Tiger are simple `json` files.
 You might be tempted to use them directly into your game engine of choice, but there are reasons not to:

-- The exact format may change between Tiger releases and could break your engine integration
+- The exact format may change between Tiger releases and could break your engine integration.
 - The `.tiger` files refer to animation frames as individual files.
-For performance reasons, it is often preferable to combine frames into atlas images
+For performance reasons, it is often preferable to combine frames into atlas images.

 The export process in Tiger is designed to solve these two issues.
 When exporting a spritesheet (from the `File` > `Export` menu), Tiger generates two files:

-1. An atlas image file (`.png`) containing all the individual frames of animation packed together
+1. An atlas image file (`.png`) containing all the individual frames of animation packed together.
-2. A metadata text file describing the position of individual frames in the atlas image, and additional metadata like hitboxes, animation names and timings
+2. A metadata text file describing the position of individual frames in the atlas image, and additional metadata like hitboxes, animation names and timings.

 The `Atlas Image File` and `Metadata File` options in the Export dialog tell Tiger where to save the corresponding files.

 ## Metadata Format

-The exported metadata text file does not obey a specific format.
-It is up to you to define the format by providing a template file.
+The exported metadata text file does not obey a predefined format.
+It is up to you to define the format by providing a **template file**.
 This template file is specified using the `Metadata Template File` option in the Export dialog.
-You most likely only need to make one template file for your entire project / game engine.
+You most likely only need to make one template file for your entire game / engine.

-Here is an example of a simple template file which could be used to generate XML metadata:
+Here is an example of a simple template file which can be used to generate XML metadata:

 {% raw %}